askainet/grafanacon2026-alloy-in-action/README.md

 </details>

 > [!TIP]
-> You can also use [`local.file_match`](https://grafana.com/docs/alloy/latest/reference/components/local/local.file_match/) to perform file discovery — this used to be the only way to do it.
+> You can also use [`local.file_match`](https://grafana.com/docs/alloy/latest/reference/components/local/local.file_match/) to perform file discovery.
+This used to be the only way to do it.
 However, using the `file_match` block inside `loki.source.file` has less overhead and results in a simpler pipeline.

 ### Reloading the Config